 Children who bring packed lunches also eat in the hall and dining room and also have the benefit of school supervision.
 We do ask that lunch boxes are clearly marked with your child’s name and that drinks are in an unbreakable container and appropriate hygiene precautions taken e.g. ice pack.
 Cups and spoons if needed should also be in the lunch box as we do not have spares.
 We ask parents to support our healthy eating programme by providing their children with healthy items in their lunchboxes.
 Children are not allowed sweets or fizzy drinks in their lunch boxes.

-All school meal income for KS2 (Years 3 to 6) is the responsibility of Local Authorities Cleaning and Catering Services.
+All school meal income for KS2 (Years 3 to 6) is the responsibility of Local Authorities Catering Services.
 A cashless system is operated by the catering staff.
-Envelopes are available in the school office.
-Dinner money envelopes should be handed into the school offices.
-The money is then placed on your child's meal account by the catering team.
-If your child’s account is overdrawn then school office will contact you to discuss alternative lunch arrangements for your child until the account is clear.
+Dinner money envelopes (available from the school offices) should be handed into the school offices.
+Please make sure you label the envelope correctly with your childs name, class, amount enclosed and the date.
+The money is then recorded on your child's meal account by the catering team.

 If you have any queries regarding school meals please contact Mrs Evans in the kitchen on 01952 386959.